I hesitate to call these bits scraps. Like weeds are plants, scraps are food. The terms all depend on your perspective.

 15. Avocado pits

 Avocado pits (or stones) render a beautiful dusty rose colored dye.
-Save them, clean them, simmer them and dye fabric in the pot.
-Go here for an article in the New York Times that outlines the process.
+Save them, (minimally) clean them, simmer them in water and dye fabric in the pot.
+Go here for a blog post with detailed instructions.
 Similarly, onion skins make a lovely subdued orange color.
 Food dyes rendered from food scraps deserve their own blog post.